You and Your CourseOpportunities

 2019 Workshop Dates

-Any new full time academic staff who have been unable to attend the program since commencing teaching duties, are welcome to attend the Sessional Staff Induction in SP2 (as we are not presenting the Foundations program).
-While this will provide a quick overview of requirements in the short term, it does not substitute for attendance in the full two day program for probation purposes.
-Therefore staff are required to attend the next Foundations program in January 2019 in addition to the Sessional Staff Induction.
+Any new full-time academic staff who have been unable to attend the program since commencing teaching duties, are welcome to attend the Sessional Staff Induction in SP1 (as we are not presenting the Foundations program).
+While this will provide a quick overview of requirements in the short term, it does not substitute for attendance in the full two-day program for probation purposes.
+Therefore staff are required to attend the next Foundations program in July 2019 in addition to the Sessional Staff Induction.

-Registrations are now open through My HR Online.
+Registrations will be taken through My HR Online.
 Please follow the procedure outlined below, and select the Learning, Teaching & Student Engagement option for your campus.

 For catering purposes please register to attend this event.
 Registration is also required to assist with attendance records and the creation of Certificates of Attendance.